lubuntu-team/manual/source/F/keyboard_shortcuts.rst

 Hotkeys, also known as keyboard shortcuts, allow users to easily navigate, start applications, and change settings like resizing windows.
 These are useful as they create a smooth and time efficient user experience.
 It would benefit users to take a few minutes to learn some of these shortcuts.

 Lubuntu has manages the keyboard shortcuts using two layers.
 Namely, LXQt Global Keys and Openbox.
+The openbox keybindings are stored in an xml config file in ~/.config/openbox/rc.xml.

 Global-keys
 --------------